Lightberry-Labs/lightberry_ai_sdk/README.md

 - Configure AI behavior centrally via the dashboard
 - Implement tool execution using your existing codebase and hardware integrations
 - Update tool logic locally without changing server configuration

+### Current Limitations

+**⚠️ Tool Response Feedback**: The AI agent currently does not receive feedback from locally executed tool calls.
+While your tools execute successfully and can return data, this information is not sent back to the AI agent for follow-up conversations.

+**🚀 Coming Soon**: Tool response feedback functionality is in development and will allow the AI agent to:
+- Receive and process tool execution results
+- Make follow-up decisions based on tool outcomes
+- Provide more contextual responses about completed actions

 **Important**: The `local_tool_responses.py` file must be in the same directory where you run your script.